-Sandra Stern served two consecutive terms on the Curry School Foundation board of directors from 2003-2017 and was recognized for her service to the Curry School by being named the first emeritus member of the foundation board.
+Sandra Stern served two consecutive terms on the Education School Foundation board of directors from 2003-2017 and was recognized for her service to the Education School by being named the first emeritus member of the foundation board.
 Sandra and Evan Stern are longtime members of the Lawn Society.

 “If we can explore this universe of neuroscience and then connect that to how we teach and how we develop curriculum so that we reach all the children, no matter their learning modality, no matter where they’re coming from, I think that’s going to lead the way to a change in how we teach,” said Sandra Stern.
 “We need to look at neuroscience—that’s the last frontier we haven’t explored for education and teaching.”